| Humanism and public education

 death education, sex education, sensitivity training, gay studies, condoms, whole

+language, behaviorism, magic circles, and other humanist teachings.
 These programs are creating the new nihilists, the amoral barbarians and the

 followers of Satan that are devastating the lives of thousands of families.
 There